Bay, Laguna: Barangays

+The population of Tranca grew from 2,017 in 1990 to 3,388 in 2020, an increase of 1,371 people over the course of 30 years.
+The latest census figures in 2020 denote a positive growth rate of 0.19%, or an increase of 30 people, from the previous population of 3,358 in 2015.

+Natureath, the makers of M2 Malunggay veggie drink is located here.

 Demographics

 In the 2020 census, the population of Bay, Laguna, was 67,182 people, with a density of sigfig 67,182/42.66.
 Voter population as of 2016 is estimated to be 34,195, according to the COMELEC.

 Government

+Local government

-Like other LGUs in Laguna, the town holds election every three years, which will cover from Mayor, Vice Mayor, and up to the councilors.
+Like other local government units in Laguna, the town of Bay holds election every three years.

 Infrastructure

 Transportation

 Tricycles and jeepneys are popular modes of transportation in Bay.
 Buses are available to Santa Cruz, Calamba, and Metro Manila.

+Education

+The Bay Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.